0xLazAI/lazai-web-blogs/blogs/iDAO-intro.md

 ## The Future of AI Demands a Different Trajectory

-The AI narrative has long been dominated by **large, generalized models** trained on vast internet-scale datasets.
+The AI narrative has long been dominated by large, generalized models trained on vast internet-scale datasets.
-While these systems are powerful, they are also **brittle and misaligned**, struggling to adapt to niche domains, specialized tasks, or the nuanced needs of individuals.
+While these systems are powerful, they are also brittle and misaligned, struggling to adapt to niche domains, specialized tasks, or the nuanced needs of individuals.

 This paradigm is now shifting.

 The next era of AI will not be defined by how *big* or *generalized* a model is.
-Instead, it will be defined by how **useful**, **personalized**, and **aligned** it is — how well it serves specific domains, individuals, and diverse perspectives.
-The focus is moving bottom-up: from building ever-larger models to building **smaller, highly specialized models** trained on **high-quality, human-aligned, domain-specific data**.
+Instead, it will be defined by how useful, personalized, and aligned it is — how well it serves specific domains, individuals, and diverse perspectives.
+The focus is moving bottom-up: from building ever-larger models to building smaller, highly specialized models trained on high-quality, human-aligned, domain-specific data.

 But acquiring this kind of data isn’t as simple as scraping the web.
-It requires **active, intentional contributions** from individuals, domain experts, and communities.
+It requires active, intentional contributions from individuals, domain experts, and communities.

 This led us to a simple but radical idea:

-> **If you want AI to serve humans, then humans — as individuals — must govern the data that AI learns from.**
+> If you want AI to serve humans, then humans — as individuals — must govern the data that AI learns from.

-And that is why **Individual-centric DAOs (iDAOs)** was built.
+And that is why Individual-centric DAOs (iDAOs) was built.

 # Introducing iDAO — The Individual-Centric DAO

 **iDAO** stands for **Individual-Centric DAO**, meaning the power to govern AI starts with the individual.
 iDAO is the native social structure of the AI economy — a decentralized space where humans and AI agents co-create, co-govern, and co-monetize aligned intelligence.

-**iDAOs prioritize the individual**: their value, their will, their data, their models.
+iDAOs prioritize the individual: their value, their will, their data, their models.

 ## How does it work?